-TCP and UDP are both Internet protocols for data transmission.
-The main difference between TCP and UDP is that TCP is a connection-oriented protocol prioritizing reliability, whereas UDP is a connectionless protocol prioritizing speed.
+Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) are both Internet protocols for data transmission.
+The main difference between TCP and UDP is that TCP is a connection-oriented protocol that prioritizes reliability, whereas UDP is a connectionless protocol that prioritizes speed.

-In this article, we have explained the differences between TCP and UDP protocols with the help of examples.
-Learning the TCP vs UDP comparison can help you understand their purpose in internet communication.
+In this article, we have explained the differences between TCP and UDP protocols.
+Learning the TCP UDP differences with examples will help you understand the protocols better.

 Furthermore, if you are interested in learning about other Internet Protocols, our IT infrastructure training can help you gain practical experience on Internet Protocols.